byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 This PIN code is used to unlock your COLDCARD.
 It is therefore a protection against unauthorized physical access.
 This PIN code is not involved in the derivation of your wallet's cryptographic keys.
 So, even without access to this PIN code, possession of your mnemonic phrase will enable you to regain access to your bitcoins.

 COLDCARD PIN codes are divided into two parts: a prefix and a suffix, each of which can contain between 2 and 6 digits, for a total of 4 to 12 digits.
 When you unlock your COLDCARD, you'll first need to enter the prefix, after which the device will show you 2 words.
 Then enter the suffix.
 These two words will be given to you during this configuration step, and should be carefully saved, as you'll need them every time you unlock your COLDCARD.

-If the two words displayed during unlocking match those you saved during configuration, this will confirm that your device has not been compromised since its last use.
+> Always verify the two anti‑phishing words after entering your PIN prefix; if they differ from your saved words, stop and investigate.
+{: .prompt-warning }

 Click again on "Choose PIN"